vanshgupta74/Weather_web_Application/README.md

 - ⚡ **Fast Loading**: Lightweight frontend and quick API responses
 - 🔒 **Secure API Key**: Uses environment variables to hide sensitive keys
 - 🌍 **Global Support**: Works for cities around the world using WeatherAPI
-##  Acknowledgements

-I would like to thank the following:

-- [WeatherAPI](https://www.weatherapi.com/) for providing the free weather data API.
-- [Node.js](https://nodejs.org/) and [Express.js](https://expressjs.com/) for powering the backend.
-- [Bootstrap](https://getbootstrap.com/) for quick and responsive UI styling.
-- The open-source community for resources and inspiration.

-This project was created as a part of my learning journey in web development and API integration.
 ## 🛠️ Tech Stack

 **Frontend:**